Demarcation Problem

 Our senses have been sculpted by nature and are thus inevitably tuned to the natural realm.
 Talk of anything supernatural, whether confirming or denying its existence or speculating on its characteristics, is literally nonsensical.

 Primitive religions spoke of gods perceptible through our aboriginal faculties.
 These gods were brawny titans who roamed the real world rather than being quarantined to some invisible realm.
 We could potentially see them, hear them, and feel the ground tremble when they stomped.
 But we eventually outgrew these primitive gods.
 We couldn’t find them in the woods or on mountaintops.
-They were relegated to the inaccessible depths of the sea or sky.
-Their populations dwindled as the surviving specimens were herded into remote and confined habitats.

 Then along came natural theology with its ambition to invent an artificial habitat, a new and expansive hiding place.
 To make this hiding place credible, theologians hijacked our natural faculties and forced us to conceptualize a hypothetical supernatural sphere.
 A new residence was thereby built for the divine, and a new breed of divinity—mysterious, elusive, tantalizingly beyond our comprehension—was promptly invented to occupy the residence.[2]+

-A critic of my position might respond, “If you’re going to start with the premise that the supernatural is inherently inaccessible, then you have closed your mind to all religion.”
+A critic of my position might respond, “If you’re going to start with the premise that the supernatural is inherently inaccessible, then you have preemptively closed your mind to all religion.”
 But I do not start with such a premise.
 I merely suggest that our minds and senses may not be—and there’s no reason to think they would be—portals to some transcendent realm.

 Perhaps I am wrong about that.
 Perhaps our evolved cognitive faculties are incidentally suited to comprehend extra-natural objects.
 We cannot rule that out.
 Yet the claim that natural selection, a notoriously miserly process that prunes away talents and organs that don’t pay their way in terms of physical survival, would endow us with faculties to penetrate beyond our physical environment and into supernatural spheres is a counterintuitive proposition that at least demands some reasonable proof.